fasteddy516/CircuitPython_JoystickXL/docs/examples.rst

    makes it difficult to determine which device is which when more than one device is connected.

-2. A lot of games/flight sims/racing sims have a difficult time distinguishing between multiple controllers, which makes it difficult to get those controls configured properly and consistently.
+2. A number of games/flight sims/racing sims make it difficult to distinguish between multiple controllers, which makes it challenging to get those controls configured properly and consistently.

 To alleviate these issues, this example uses a wired (UART) connection between the Throttle and Stick, and a single USB connection from the Stick